jundalisay/sp/content/en/research/rousseau/social/book-3/chapter-05.md

 The young bowed without question to the authority of experience.
 Hence such names as priests, elders, senate, and gerontes.
 The savages of North America govern themselves in this way even now, and their government is admirable.

-But, in proportion as artificial inequality produced by institutions became predominant over natural inequality, riches or power[1] were put before age, and aristocracy became elective.
+But, in proportion as artificial inequality produced by institutions became predominant over natural inequality, riches or power were put before age, and aristocracy became elective.

 Finally, the transmission of the father's power along with his goods to his children, by creating patrician families, made government hereditary, and there came to be senators of twenty.

 There are then three sorts of aristocracy—natural, elective and hereditary.
 The first is only for simple peoples; the third is the worst of all governments; the second is the best, and is aristocracy properly so called.